yairTzach/SlideSmart/README.md

 Step 3: Configure Environment Variables
 Create a .env file in the root directory with your MongoDB URI and other environment variables:

-bash
+env
 Copy code
 MONGODB_URI=mongodb://localhost:27017/slide_smart
 SECRET_KEY=your_secret_key
+OPENAI_API_KEY=your_openai_api_key
+Replace your_secret_key and your_openai_api_key with your actual secret key and OpenAI API key.

 Step 4: Start the Application
-Launch the application using Flask:
+Launch the application using the following command:

 bash
 Copy code
 python app/main.py
 The app should now be accessible at http://127.0.0.1:5000.